You are viewing information on version v2 of the Winnipeg Transit Open Data Web Service API.

 Identity Queries

 Identity queries return a single result.
-They're typically accessed by specifying the ID of the desired resource.
+They're accessed by specifying the unique identifier (ID) of the desired resource.

 eg. https://api.winnipegtransit.com/v2/stops/10064?api-key=YOUR-API-KEY